dyvasey/geoteach/README.md

 ## About

 Short coding projects designed to assist teaching in geology and the Earth sciences.
-Currently focused on structural geology.
+Currently focused on structural geology and igneous petrology.